opencv/opencv-python/README.md

 **Q: I have some other import errors?**

 A: Make sure you have removed old manual installations of OpenCV Python bindings (cv2.so or cv2.pyd in site-packages).

+**Q: Why the package and import are different (opencv-python vs. cv2)?**

+A: It's easier for users to understand ``opencv-python`` than ``cv2`` and it makes it easier to find the package with search engines. `cv2` (old interface in old OpenCV versions was named as `cv`) is the name that OpenCV developers chose when they created the binding generators.
+This is kept as the import name to be consistent with different kind of tutorials around the internet.
+Changing the import name or behaviour would be also confusing to experienced users who are accustomed to the ``import cv2``.

 ## Documentation for opencv-python